dubrowin/build-and-deploy/README.md

 # build-and-deploy
 A Bash Script to build and deploy Docker Containers to ECR and to update Lambda to use the latest version

-I was playing with creating Docker Containers for use in Lambda as explained in the article [AWS Lambda for the containers developer] (https://aws.amazon.com/blogs/containers/aws-lambda-for-the-containers-developer/).
+I was playing with creating Docker Containers for use in Lambda as explained in the article <A HREF="https://aws.amazon.com/blogs/containers/aws-lambda-for-the-containers-developer/">AWS Lambda for the containers developer</A>.
 However, I needed to be able to iterate quickly, so I built this script to perform the tasks I needed to run on a regular basis.

 ## Usage